 South Umpqua Rural Community Partnership, OR

-MI – Linda Huebner – Executive Director, Animals and Society Institute.
-Linda has worked on behalf of animals for decades.
-She has significant hands-on experience caring for a variety of domestic, farmed, and wild animals and has also advocated for non-human animals via friend/fundraising, outreach, education, public-speaking, media relations, and legislative advocacy for various organizations.
-Linda has a BS in Animal Science from Cook College, Rutgers University.
-She earned her MS in Animals and Public Policy from Tufts University School of Veterinary Medicine.
-She continued to further her education via PhD coursework in Human Dimensions of Wildlife Management at the University of Massachusetts.
-For years Linda has volunteered for an array of organizations that help animals and people.
+VT – Linda Huebner – Director, Bonnyvale Environmental Education Center.
+Linda has worked on behalf of animals – and their habitats – for decades.
+She has worked closely with other animal protection and environmental groups by providing educational resources and support.
+Linda received her M.S. degree in Animals and Public Policy from Tufts and her B.S. in Animal Science from Rutgers.
+Linda monitors properties donated to The Humane Society Wildlife Land Trust in the northeast.
 Her beaver advocacy has included being an original member of the Pioneer Valley Wetland Volunteers that pioneered flow device installations in MA, as well as administrator of the Nion Robert Thieriot Grant Program, an innovative and very successful flow device grant program for the MA Society for Prevention of Cruelty to Animals.